FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction: The Pitfalls of FL on Heterogeneous Data

-\paragraph{Federated Learning and local SGD.} FL is an emerging training paradigm that supposes training on various clients while clients can not exchange data for protecting users' privacy.
-Training occurs locally on the clients, while the server collects and aggregates gradient updates from the clients.
+\paragraph{FL and local SGD.} FL is an emerging learning paradigm that supposes learning on various clients while clients can not exchange data to protect users' privacy.
+Learning occurs locally on the clients, while the server collects and aggregates gradient updates from the clients.
 The standard FL considers the following problem: